 I wanted something real, something authentic.
 I wanted to get to know the locals and improve my Italian.
 I wanted to wake up everyday and feel a connection.
 I made a difference in my community and host family.Brian Fergusson, Volunteer English Teacher - Italy

 GeoVisions confirms our “Why” by talking to each person on our programs.
-It no longer matters what they do, it matters why they do it.
-Making bigger memories, filling journals with photos and inspiring and sharable content.
-Sharing all of that with the world.
+It no longer matters what they do; it matters why they do it.
+Making

 Many prospective travelers have asked us why 90% of our programs are volunteer teach abroad as well as paid teach abroad.
 Volunteering and working abroad can help with language skills and cultural knowledge.
 More importantly, they can aid poor communities and bring a measure of cultural diffusion and international cooperation to many parts of the world.

 Our participants are very articulate that their program is about more than what they get in their host community or with their host family.
-It’s about what they are able to bring back.
+It’s about what they can bring back.

 Our participants travel for authentic and unique experiences that can help them accelerate personally and professionally.
 In a globalized economy, employers want to see global immersion.